citation-style-language/documentation/specification.rst

 event-place
     Geographic location of the event (e.g. "Amsterdam, The Netherlands")

-first-reference-note-number
-    Number of a preceding note containing the first reference to the item;
-    Assigned by the CSL processor;
-    Empty in non-note-based styles or when the item hasn't been cited in any preceding notes in a document

 genre
     Type, class, or subtype of the item (e.g. "Doctoral dissertation" for a PhD thesis; "NIH Publication" for an NIH technical report);